 Special to The New York Times.
-ATLANTA, 12.--More March
+ATLANTA, March 12.--More

-Ga., M support their charge detectives and Police De-of Atlanta 'framed up' that the partment of Atlanta 'framed up" the evidence on which Leo M. Frank was convicted of the murder of Mary Phagan was obtained to-day by the attorneys for the condemned man.
-The new charges against the detectives are made voluntarily by W. S. Jenkins and his wife, and relate to alleged efforts by Detective John Black to induce their young daughter, Lulu Belle Brown, by the second of the bribes and threats, to give false testi-mony against Frank.
-Mr. and Mrs. mony against Frank.
-Jenkins volunteered their evidence, say-ing they were moved by a desire "to prevent the execution of an innocent Mrs. Lulu Belle Brown has been married since the Frank trial, and is now in Milledgeville.
+Ga., M support evidence to support their chart the detectives and Police Deevidence partment of Atlanta 'framed up' the evidence on which Leo M. Frank was convicted of the murder of Mary Phagan was obtained to-day by the attorneys for the condemned man.
+The new charges against the detectives are made voluntarily by W. S. Jenkins and his wife, and relate to alleged efforts by Detective John Black to induce their young daughter, Lulu Belle Brown, by bribes and threats, to give false testi-Mr. and Mrs. mony against Frank.
+Jenkins volunteered their evidence, saying they were moved by a desire "to prevent the execution of an innocent Mrs. Lulu Belle Brown has been married since the Frank trial, and is now in Milledgeville.
 Last Spring she was 16 years old, unmarried, and living with her parents.
-About one month after Frank was arrested, the Jenkinses as-sert, John Black came to their home sert, John Black came to their home and asked to see Lulu Belle.
+About one month after Frank was arrested, the Jenkinses as-sert, John Black came to their home and asked to see Lulu Belle.